 Observing the plots in the time domain shows that the amplitude modulation of precessing waveforms processes smoothly, while the amplitude of eccentric waveforms fluctuates vigorously before the merger.
-It would be hard to distinguish between precessing and non-precessing waveforms with zero eccentricity, as shown in Figure 47 and Figure 50.
-However, when eccentricity involves, the match value between precessing waveform and eccentric waveform will be lower than that of precessing waveform and non-precessing waveform with zero eccentricity.
+It would be hard to distinguish between precessing and non-precessing waveforms with zero eccentricity, as shown in Figure 46 and Figure 49.
+However, when eccentricity is significant, the match value between the precessing waveform and eccentric waveform will be lower than that of the precessing waveform and the non-precessing waveform with zero eccentricity.
+Figures 47, 48, and 50 compare eccentric waveforms with non-zero eccentricity generated by TEOBResumS and precessing waveforms generated by IMRPhenomXPHM.
 The higher the eccentricity, the lower the match between the precessing waveform and the non-precessing waveform with zero eccentricity.
-This acts as an evidence that waveforms can be able to distinguish from precessing waveforms.
+This acts as evidence that waveforms from eccentric binaries can be distinguished from those from precessing binaries.